📅 Last Reviewed: July 2026 · ✍️ By: PSLE Hero Editorial Team

-PSLE Chinese Paper 1 (作文) is worth 40 marks — roughly 22% of the total Chinese grade.
+PSLE Chinese Paper 1 (作文) is worth 40 marks, or 20% of the subject.
 Many P6 students lose marks not because they lack ideas, but because of poor structure, weak vocabulary, and unclear endings.
-This guide gives you the exact strategies, model sentences, and scoring knowledge you need to help your child score higher.
+This guide turns those common problems into a practical plan for choosing a question, developing a story, and checking the final draft.

 ⚠️ Which option to pick?
 For most students, 看图作文 is the safer choice.
 The five pictures give a clear, sequential plot, reducing the risk of going completely off-topic (离题). 命题作文 is better suited to students with a strong vocabulary and the confidence to generate a creative, well-structured plot independently.